Updated: Apr 15

 "It can't really be that much better than Snipping Tool or Loom, right?
-Screen capturing is screen capturing and it's pretty straightforward and all the same." - Me (back when I was an idiot... approximately three days ago)
+Screen capturing is screen capturing and it's pretty straightforward and all the same." - Me (back when I was ignorant... three days ago)

 So, earlier this morning while the kids were still in bed, I finished up a few certifications for Snagit... and by "a few", I mean them all.
 I wasn't planning on it, truly.
 It just kind of happened because Tim Slade is amazing at what he did and I was enthralled by this tool.